Weeknight Veggie Quesadillas

-One of the unfortunate side effects of attending culinary school and having worked in the food industry is that the people tend to think that I make really fancy, complicated and impressive dishes all the time.
+One of the unfortunate side effects of attending culinary school and having worked in the food industry is that the people tend to assume that I make fancy, complicated dishes all the time.
 And trust me, I’m not complaining!
 It is a compliment.

-So, fast and easy weeknight dinners were, and still continue to be, incredibly important to me.
+Fast and easy weeknight dinners are incredibly important to me.

 These veggie quesadillas are my go-to weeknight quesadillas.
-I never quite make them the exact same way, and often add in other things depending on what is in my fridge, but this recipe includes my staples.
-Feel free to mix it up, add more cheese, toppings, you name it!
+I never make them the exact same way and often add other ingredients, depending on what is in my fridge.

 Let’s start with the staples.

-Refried beans!
-Refried beans are my favorite quesadilla ingredient.
-Not only are they good for you, but they are also incredibly filling.
-They also help hold everything together.
-Quesadilla glue, if you will.
-[That doesn’t sound appetizing, sorry.]
+- Canned Refried Beans – refried beans are my favorite quesadilla ingredient.
+Not only are they nutritious and filling, but they help hold everything together.

-- 10 ounces baby bella mushrooms, stems trimmed and thinly sliced
+- 10 oz cremini (Baby Bella) mushrooms stems trimmed and thinly sliced

-- 1 (16 ounce) can of refried pinto beans
+- 1 (16-ounce) can refried beans I recommend Trader Joe's brand

-- 5-6 ounces sharp cheddar cheese, freshly grated
+- 5-6 ounces sharp white cheddar cheese freshly grated

 - fresh cilantro